webprofusion/certify-docs/docs/guides/certificate-authorities.md

 * Optionally, change the default CA (under Settings) to the new CA and either let each certificate renew individually or force the renewal, as required.

 Note that if bulk migrating from one CA to another you will be subject to API rate limits with the new CA, so it may not be possible to migrate large numbers of certificates in a short period of time, unless you can contact the CA to have your rate limit increased.

+## Using untrusted root certificates (staging etc)
+When testing with 'staging' (test) accounts or other untrusted (or custom) certificate authority root certificates by default you will receive a `Failed to build certificate as PFX` error.
+Instead, will you need to download the CAs root certificate for their staging certificate chain.
+You can then store it under `%PROGRAMDATA%\Certify\custom_ca_certs\pem` or `%PROGRAMDATA%\Certify\custom_ca_certs\der` depending on the file format.
+If you then restart the Certify background service it will pick up this custom CA root certificate and it will be used if required to build your certificate PFX file.